kiskadee-studio/eslint-config-kiskadee/README.md

 To streamline this process, Kiskadee offers three levels of pre-configured ESLint settings for different types of projects, including **Node**, **React**, and **React Native**.
 Each level represents a set of rules that can be applied to your project, allowing you to choose the level that best suits your needs:

-- **Level 1** provides a solid foundation with the recommended settings of each respective plugin for **TypeScript**, **Airbnb's JavaScript Style Guide**, and **Prettier**.
-This level is perfect for starting projects with the basics, allowing you to later configure rules to your liking and add other plugins.
-- **Level 2** offers a more complete solution, adding the **Unicorn plugin** with over 100 rules, the **Unused Imports plugin** to remove unused imports, and the **TypeScript Paths plugin** to enforce the use of absolute import paths.
-This level is ideal for projects that require more extensive rule coverage.
-- **Level 3** focuses on adjusting existing rules to find the perfect middle ground between being overly strict or too lenient, **promoting harmony and uniformity among the multiple plugins** used in your project.
-This level is well-suited for projects that need a finely tuned and balanced set of rules.

 ## 🗂️ Summary

 - [Requirements](https://github.com/kiskadee-studio/eslint-config-kiskadee#requirements)